Vesna de Vinča

-Vesna De Vinča (born Vesna Jugović, Весна Југовић / Весна де Винча; 1957) is a Serbian television author, journalist, writer, director, film and event producer.
+Vesna De Vinča (born Vesna Jugović, Весна Југовић / Весна де Винча; 1957) is a Serbian television author, journalist, writer, director, and film and event producer.

 Biography

 Since 1993, de Vinča has been the television program editor for the documentary program of the Serbian state TV network Radio Television of Serbia.
 Her television programs have been broadcast via RTS satellite, RTV Pink, and on BN TV and BN TV satellite in Bosnia and Herzegovina.

 Since 2004 she has run a private company called De Vinca Production.
 She is the author of the book, Mandela's Code.
 From 2006, De Vinča was jury member on the ÉCU The European Independent Film Festival.

 Education

 She received her Ph.D. in communication from Megatrend University.
 Her doctoral thesis was entitled Exclusive TV Journalism.
 She also has a master's degree in economics from the University of Belgrade.

 Interviews and documentaries

 The television series Top Encounters (1993–2011) is a documentary program that features De Vinca interviewing notable people.
 Some of her guests on the program were Nelson Mandela, Elisabeth Murdoch, Muammar Gaddafi, Arthur C. Clarke, Paco Rabanne, Yassar Arafat, Simon Wiesenthal, Sirimavo Bandaranaike, Pablo Raptis, and Gina Lollobrigida.

 De Vinca made other documentaries and short films including Hasid's Song, Tenge Njenge, Angels wear Prada, Serbia the Land of Roman Emperors, and The Cross of the Holy Land.